 In connection with our initial public offering (IPO) in 2013, we entered into a Management Services Agreement (Management Services Agreement), with NRG pursuant to which NRG has agreed to provide or arrange for other service providers to provide management and administration services to us.
 Under the Management Services Agreement, we pay a base management fee and we reimburse NRG for certain expenses as described below.
-For the year ended December 31, 2015, NRG received a total of approximately \$7 million in compensation under the Management Services Agreement, which includes reimbursement for expenses.
+For the year ended December 31, 2015, NRG received a total of approximately \$8 million in management fees and reimbursement for expenses under the Management Services Agreement.